ngyaomin/MyBlog/README.md

   Sayings content cannot be less than 250 characters and should not exceed 2000 characters.

+  Sayings also cannot be duplicated (to prevent spam)

  click Create post to create post

  At the blog page